Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Mount Batur Sunrise Trek

 Embark on an epic pre-dawn hike to watch the sunrise from the crater of an active volcano.
-Enjoy breakfast at the peak before hiking back down and immersing yourself in the waters of a natural hot spring.
-Read the Rave Reviews!
+Enjoy breakfast at the peak before hiking back down and visiting a natural hot spring.

 Bali Cooking Class

 The cheapest way to get around Bali is to rent a scooter.
-Daily rates are incredibly cheap – about $5 USD per day, including a tank of gas.
-As great as that sounds, the option was problematic for us for a couple of reasons.
+As fun as that may sound, that was problematic for us for a couple of reasons.

-First, neither of us are comfortable driving a scooter.
+First, neither of us are comfortable on a scooter.
 Second, we could not fathom driving in the insane traffic…on the left side of the road.
-We strongly encourage only skilled and confident travelers to rent a scooter in Bali.

-The third option is to walk, which is what we did.
-We specifically chose accommodations that were within walking distance to a majority of the sights we wanted to see.
+So that basically left us with our own 2 feet.
+Fortunately, we specifically chose accommodations that were within walking distance to a majority of the sights we wanted to see.

-Unlike the reviews we read from fellow travelers, we thought it was easy to get around on foot.
+Unlike the reviews we read from fellow travelers, we found it easy to get around on foot.
 We stayed to the side of the road, walked single file and carried a flashlight with us at night.

 Where To Stay in Bali, Indonesia